kpasio/kpas/README.md

 - Centralised Logging & Metrics
 - A CLI for generating clusters and adding apps

-The goal is to provide an opinionated, out of the box "release ready" configuration for a typical modern web application stack.
+kpas an opinionated, out of the box "release ready" configuration for a typical modern web application stack.
 A typical workflow is:

 - Provision a cluster with Kpas
 - Initialize your app for Kpas deployment using the CLI